MieuxVoter/majority-judgment-cli/README.md

     Legend:  0=reject  1=poor  2=fair  3=good  4=very good  5=excellent

-You probably want to `--sort` the proposals as well:
+You probably want to `--sort` the proposals by their rank as well:

     #1   Chips 000000001111111111111333333333333|333344444444444445555555555555555
     #2   Pizza 000000000000011111111222233333333|333333334444444444444444455555555